 (1) Adjusted EBITDA and net capital expenditures are total of segments measures.
-Capital intensity is a supplementary financial measure.
 Constant currency basis, net capital expenditures, excluding network expansion projects, free cash flow and free cash flow, excluding network expansion projects are non-IFRS financial measures.
-Change in constant currency and capital intensity, excluding network expansion projects, are non-IFRS ratios.
+Change in constant currency is a non-IFRS ratio.
 These indicated terms do not have standardized definitions prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
 For more information on these financial measures, please consult the "Non-IFRS and other financial measures" section.